Events and Parties nowadays aren’t the simple affairs they were once upon a time. Nowadays, parties of all sorts are more complex.

 Post pictures from your parties and testimonials of clients as proof of your abilities.
 Never send a quotation through social media pages.

-Instead, use email or visit the customer directly to provide a quotation of the expenses.
+Instead, use email or visit the customer directly to provide a quotation for the expenses.
 These steps would help you in becoming an event planner.